unit-io/unitdb/README.md

 ```

 #### Deleting a message
 Deleting a message in unitdb is rare and it require additional steps to delete message from a given topic.
 Generate a unique message ID using DB.NewID() and use this unique message ID while putting message to the unitdb using DB.PutEntry().
 To delete message provide message ID to the DB.DeleteEntry() function.
+If Immutable flag is set when DB is open then DB.DeleteEntry() returns an error.

 ```